 The Forensic Pharmacology course is a unique online opportunity taught by Dr. Lionel Raymon, a clinical and forensic toxicologist whose expertise bridges the interface of pharmacology and toxicology with medical and behavioral sciences.
 Dr. Raymon is a gifted lecturer who draws on sensitive case experience and responsibilities of academic training to contribute to the rigor to methodology and peer review.
 The format of the class is “live-on-line”.
 Dr. Raymon expects active participation of the class and dynamically orients the topics based on constant feedback and questions.

 *this event is not recorded for future use, attendees must be present online.

 Students, professionals, and anyone interested in furthering their knowledge of pharmacology.

-If you register 5 or more attendees from your business/organization, you are offered a 20% discount on each ticket.
+If you register 5 or more attendees from your business/organization, you are offered a reduced registration fee of $450.